-2.2.6 Lake Simcoe and Related Watercourses Objectives
+2.2.6 Lake Simcoe and Tributaries Related Watercourses Objectives

 - 2.2.6.1 To implement the Lake Simcoe Protection Plan, 2009 in order to protect and restore the ecological health of Lake Simcoe and its watershed, which includes contributing to the achievement of healthy phosphorus levels in Lake Simcoe. - 2.2.6.2 To ensure that new development and activities along the Lake Simcoe shoreline and its tributaries shall protect, restore and naturalize the shoreline and tributary systems. - 2.2.6.3 To ensure that new development and activities adjacent to or in proximity to Lake Simcoe shall be compatible with existing development in terms of the use, scale and intensity of development.

-- 2.2.6.4 To promote the establishment of a natural vegetation buffer along the Lake Simcoe shoreline and its tributaries to maintain cold water temperatures, reduce erosion and enhance fish and wildlife habitat. - 2.2.6.5 To continue to pursue a program of securing additional lakefront lands through ownership and/or easements to increase the opportunities for public access to the Lake Simcoe waterfront and naturalization of the shoreline.
+All development in the Town will be required to improve surface water quality through appropriate storm water management. - 2.2.6.4 To promote the establishment of a natural vegetation buffer along the Lake Simcoe shoreline and its tributaries to maintain cold water temperatures, reduce erosion and enhance fish and wildlife habitat. - 2.2.6.5 To continue to pursue a program of securing additional lakefront lands through ownership and/or easements to increase the opportunities for public access to the Lake Simcoe waterfront and naturalization of the shoreline.